artooy3/trade-ideas-1/box_index_rebal.md

 This creates a small but interesting market inefficiency.

+Specifically, initial option exercise decisions are due by market close (4 PM EST), but S&P Index Rebalance changes are officially announed between 5:15 to 5:30 PM EST. Some exchanges have a deadline for submitting the contrary decision of 5:30 PM EST. So there is a ~15-minute window to submit contrary decisions.
+All the precise rules and details definitely need to be double-checked for each exchange.

 ## Trade Construction

 The trade is typically established using a box spread between strikes K1 and K2.